Coalitional Permutation Manipulations in the Gale-Shapley Algorithm: Preliminaries

+Our definition of suitor graph is slightly different from the original ones.
+A detailed discussion on the differences is provided in \ref{app:suitor_graph}.

-\citet{kobayashi2010cheating} also give a characterization of the existence of such profiles and an $O(n^2)$ time algorithm that can be found directly from their constructive proof.
+\citet{kobayashi2009successful,kobayashi2010cheating} give a characterization of the existence of a profile $P(W)$ and an $O(n^2)$ time algorithm that can be derived directly from their constructive proof.
+Here, we provide a similar result tailored for our setting and will be useful for later analyses.

-\begin{theorem}[\citet{kobayashi2010cheating}] Given a matching $\mu$, a preference profile with $P(M)$ for all men and $P(N)$ for all non-manipulators, there exists a profile for the manipulators $P(L)$ such that $\mu$ is the M-optimal stable matching for the total preference profile $(P(M), P(N), P(L))$, if and only if for every vertex $v$ in the corresponding suitor graph $G(P(M), P(N), \mu)$, there exists a path from $s$ to $v$ ($s$ is a virtual vertex in the graph).
-Moreover, if such a $P(L)$ exists, it can be constructed in $O(n^2)$. \end{theorem}
+\begin{lemma} Given a matching $\mu$, a preference profile with $P(M)$ for all men and $P(N)$ for all non-manipulators, there exists a profile for the manipulators $P(L)$ such that $\mu$ is the M-optimal stable matching for the total preference profile $(P(M), P(N), P(L))$, if and only if for every vertex $v$ in the corresponding suitor graph $G(P(M), P(N), \mu)$, there exists a directed path from $s$ to $v$ ($s$ is the virtual vertex in the graph).
+Moreover, if such a $P(L)$ exists, it can be constructed in $O(n^2)$. \end{lemma} The proof of the above lemma is similar to the arguments by \citet{kobayashi2009successful}, and thus is omitted in this paper.

-\subsection{Pareto-optimal strategy profiles}
+\section{$S_L$-Pareto-optimal Strategy Profiles}

+We analyze the manipulation problem in the independent recruitment program of China's universities.
+In fact, this is also an open problem raised by \citet{Gusfield:1989} on what can be achieved by permutation manipulations.
+Formally, we have the following results in this section. \begin{theorem} There exists a polynomial time algorithm (Algorithm~\ref{algorithm}) that, given any complete preference profile $P$ and any set of manipulators $L\subseteq W$ as input, computes a strategy profile $P'(L)$ such that when $L$ reports $P'(L)$, the induced matching $\mu'$ is $S_L$-Pareto-optimal.\footnote{It is weakly better off for all manipulators to follow the strategy $P'(L)$ rather than $P$, since $\mu'$ is stable under $P$, which is preferred by each manipulator to the W-pessimal matching under $P$.} \end{theorem}

+We will provide our algorithms and proof ideas behind Theorem \ref{theo:main_permutate} in Section~\ref{sec:algo}.
+Moreover, our algorithm provides an algorithmic characterization of $S_L$-Pareto-optimal matchings. \begin{theorem} A matching is $S_L$-Pareto-optimal if and only if it is an induced matching of a strategy profile found by Algorithm \ref{algorithm}. \end{theorem}